underscoreio/essential-slick/src/pages/4-combining-actions.md

 -------------------------------------  ----------------------------------------------------------
 `slick.jdbc.JdbcBackend.statement`     Logs SQL sent to the database as described above.

-`slick.jdbc.StatementInvoker.result`   Logs the results of each query.
+`slick.jdbc.StatementInvoker.result`   Logs the first few results of each query.

 `slick.session`                        Logs session events such as opening/closing connections.